After-Shock/Cloudbox-wiki/Plex.md

 ## 5. Webtools

 * Webtools for Plex comes preinstalled.
-If you wish to setup Webtools and install 3rd party add-ons, you can go to http://_yourserveripaddress_:33400 and login with your Plex account.
+If you wish to setup Webtools and install 3rd party add-ons, you can go to http://plex._yourdomain.com_:33400 and login with your Plex account.

+_Note: Use http://_yourserveripaddress_:33400 if the above URL doesnt work.